codeequity/codeEquity/docs/ceManual.md

 ##### `labeled` One PEQ label per issue
 If an issue is already a PEQ issue, the new label can not be a PEQ label, otherwise which PEQ value label should take precedence?
-In this case the handler will send GitHub an `issue:unlabeled` event for the new label.
+In this case the handler will send GitHub an `issue:unlabeled` event, usually for the new label.
+If the PEQ issue is in the **Pending PEQ Approval** column, then CodeEquity will remove the old label in favor of the new label instead.
+This is to support the possibility of a limited negotiation over a PEQ issue in the step right before it would be accrued.

 ##### `labeled` 1:1 mapping from issue to card
 If an issue is given a PEQ label, but does not have an associated card yet, the handler will ask